Configurations

 htc_daemon up infinite 1 mix ccwslurm0001

-There are three major distinct partitions: htc, hpc and gpu, as well as their equivalents for interactive jobs: htc_interactive, hpc_interactive and gpu_interactive.
+There are three major distinct partitions: htc, hpc and gpu_*, as well as their equivalents for interactive jobs: htc_interactive, hpc_interactive and gpu_*_interactive.
 Each of these partitions corresponds to one of the three computing platforms described on the page concerning the computing platform.
+The difference in the gpu_* partitions is explained in the GPU jobs examples.

 Note

-In a simple way, single-core and multi-core jobs will be executed in the htc partition, parallel jobs using InfiniBand in the hpc partition, and access to the GPUs will be done through the gpu partition.
-Access to this last partition is restricted and depends on the resources request made by your computing group.
+In a simple way, single-core and multi-core jobs will be executed in the htc partition, parallel jobs using InfiniBand in the hpc partition, and access to the GPUs will be done through one of the gpu_* partitions.
+Access to GPU resource is restricted and depends on the resources request made by your computing group.
 Please contact user support for any additional information.

 Details on submission resource limitations are described in the Required parameter limits paragraph.